Flexiston/Flexiston/README.md

 📄 **Student** / 🎨 **Blogger** / 💻 **Developer**

-- 🌱 I'm a 12-year-old boy!
+- 🎉 I'm a 12 years old boy.
-- ✨ I like learning and programming
+- ✨ I like learning and programming.
-- 🧸 I'm currently learning python, JS, CSS
+- 🌱 I'm currently learning python, JS, CSS.

-### Name

-I go by the name of **Flexiston**.

 ### Where To Find Me 🔍